 Proposals are encouraged from all disciplines, including multidisciplinary efforts, as well epidemiological, behavioral, community and clinical investigations that bear on cardiovascular and stroke problems.

-This program is intended for full-time students (within the affiliate's geographic boundaries) who have not yet obtained an MD but are enrolled in an MD program, Healthcare professionals with doctoral degrees, Ph.D., D.O., D.D.S., Pharm.D. and D.V.M. (or equivalent) in an MD program who seek research training with a sponsor/mentor prior to embarking on a research career.
+This program is intended for full-time students who have not yet obtained an MD but are enrolled in an MD program, Healthcare professionals with doctoral degrees, Ph.D., D.O., D.D.S., Pharm.D. and D.V.M. (or equivalent) in an MD program who seek research training with a sponsor/sponsor prior to embarking on a research career.

 It is important for the medical student to receive wise counsel and direction from an established investigator interested in the conduct and progress of the research project during the research-training period.
 Each medical student must have a sponsor.